sleede/wupee/README.md

  json.subject ""
  json.body ""
  json.url ""
+ # none of this json attribute are mandatory!
  ```
  In this template, you have access to the **notification** variable.
  You can customize it to fit your need, this is just an example.